 Reference numbers for performance complexity as technology was tested at the last meeting are shown in grey font.
 Training stage cross-check is in the box.
 Model was trained by cross-checker (PKU) and tested by proponent.
 Difference to the original proposal performance is 0.39% (in RA cfg).

 The major goal of Test EE1-1.2 was to search for the better complexity performance trade-off.
 In Test EE1-1.2.1 partitioning and attention are removed from design.
 In Test EE-1.2.2 additionally Boundary Strength removes from the design.
-Unfortunately tests was performed only for Intra model (in all-intra configuration).
-But at least for Intra coding those elements of this NN-filter design (partitioning, attention and BS) can be removed providing 5% saving in computation complexity, almost w/o performance degradation.
+Tests were performed for AI, RA and LDB, but unfortunately only cross-checked for the all-intra configuration, due to other configurations coming in late.
+But at least for Intra coding those elements of this NN-filter design (partitioning, attention and BS) can be removed providing 4% saving in computation complexity, with 0.1% performance degradation.
+A summary diagram of the BDR and complexity can be seen below, for the AI configuration.